ULHPC/tutorials/deep_learning/horovod/README.md

 1. Evaluating it (time & accuracy)

-Bonus : You can add some “hooks” (or “callbacks”) for adding features to your code but they come with a speed overheads: including verbosity, regular validation metric computing, regular checkpointing, learning rate scheduling with loss plateau detection, …
+Bonus : You can add some callbacks for adding features to your code but they come with a speed overheads: including verbosity, regular validation metric computing, regular checkpointing, learning rate scheduling with loss plateau detection, …

 ## Code
 [Tensorflow/Keras ULHPC example](app/tensorflow_horovod.py)